Decentralized Charging of Plug-In Electric Vehicles with Distribution Feeder Overload Control: PEV Charging Using Overload Cost Functions

-In the first method we propose towards developing decentralized PEV charging solutions, we take into account the overload constraints by associating cost (penalty) functions with the constraints in equation (\ref{congestion1}) and add them to objective (\ref{variance-objective}) to create an \emph{overload-augmented} objective function.
-More specifically, let each link $l$ be associated with an overload cost function, $C_{l}(x)$, where $C_{l}(x)$ is a convex, nonnegative function whose first and second derivatives are continuous and the second derivative is bounded over $x \in \mathbb{R}$, i.e. $\exists B: C_{l}\rq{}\rq{}(x) < B$.
+In the first method, we take into account the overload constraints by associating cost (penalty) functions with the constraints in equation (\ref{congestion1}), and add them to objective (\ref{variance-objective}) to create an \emph{overload-augmented} objective function.
+More specifically, let each link $l$ be associated with an overload cost function, $C_{l,t}(x)$, at time $t$, where $C_{l,t}(x)$ is a convex, nonnegative function whose first and second derivatives are continuous, and the second derivative is bounded over $x \in \mathbb{R}$, i.e. $\exists B: C_{l,t}^{\rq{}\rq{}}(x) \leq B$.
 The primal problem can then be \emph{approximated} by minimizing an overload-discounted objective function $\mathcal{L}(\mathbf{p})$ over the set of all charging profiles $\mathcal{D}$, $\mathbf{P}_1= \min_{\mathbf{p}\in \mathcal{D}}\mathcal{L}(\mathbf{p})$, where

-Note that while in general the problem $\mathbf{P}_1$ is only an approximation of the original problem $\mathbf{P}$, the difference between the two problems can be made small (and therefore the optimum solutions can be made close to each other) by defining the overload cost functions appropriately.
-Intuitively the cost function $C_l(P_l(t)-P_l^{max}(t))$ should be ``high'' when link $l$ is overloaded, i.e., $P_l(t) > P_l^{max}(t)$, and ``small'' when it is underloaded, $P_l(t) < P_l^{max}(t)$.
-The above approach represents a classical penalty function method \cite{B99} (Chapter 3) of handling constraints in a constrained optimization problem.
-Intuitively, the problem derived using the penalty function method approaches the original problem as the penalty functions approach a \lq\lq{}barrier\rq\rq{}' function.
-Towards developing a distributed algorithm, we solve $\mathbf{P}_1$ using a gradient projection method with constant step-size $\alpha$.
+Towards developing a distributed algorithm, we solve $\mathbf{P}_1$ using a \textit{gradient projection method} with constant step-size $\alpha$.
+This method can be viewed as a generalization of the method (Algorithm 1) of \cite{GTL13} such that the feeder overload constraints are also taken into account.
 Due to the separable nature of the set $\mathcal{D} := \mathcal{D}_1 \times ... \times \mathcal{D}_K$, this can be expressed as the following iterative update procedure,